How much does it cost?

 The marathon will start at 0900hrs.
 Bag drop closes at 0830hrs.
 The 10k starts at 1000hrs and bag drop closes at 0930hrs.
 We recommend that you arrive at least one hour before your race bag drop closes to give sufficient time to sort your kit out, warm up and make your way to the start line.

 The cut off for the end of the marathon is 8 hours after the last person has crossed the start line.
 This means an expected time of around 8 hours and 20 minutes.
 The cut off for the 10k is 2 hours 30 minutes from when the last person crosses the start line.

 How often are and what is included at feed stations?

 Feed stations are every 1-2 miles.
-There will be water in Ooho pouches and nutrition mixed with water also in Ooho pouches.
+There will be UK spring water and isotonic drink mixed with water supplied in easy to recycle paper cups.
 There will be halves of bananas at feed stations for the marathon.

 All runners will need to follow UKA rules for road racing.
 Failure to adhere to these rules may lead to disqualification from the race.

 What facilities are on the course?

 In addition to our amazing feed stations, you will also find toilets located at every feed station, spectator areas and first aid posts.
 We know how frustrating it can be queuing, so we’ve done our best to ensure there are plenty of facilities!

 Is there a relay option for the marathon?